AlexTunder/OOGL/README.md

 What is it?
 It's a cross-platform sub-libary for friendly API for openGL 3D fraphics.
-Libary wroten in C++ and all features realeased at classes
+Libary wroten in C++ and all features realeased at classes\n
 Keywords
 basic3d.hpp
 Classes and namespaces: